 While it’s unclear how the first tea bags became popular, by the early 1920s they were being successfully marketed throughout America.
 Several improvements were even made by this point, such as providing two different sizes of tea bags, a large one with enough tea for a standard teapot and a small bag meant for only a single cup, plus attaching both with strings and tags for easy removal after steeping.

 WHAT KIND OF TEA IS IN A TEA BAG?

 One of the best features of tea bags is their versatility.
 Tea bags can contain any and all types of tea leaves!
 The most popular tea bags range from strong black tea blends such as English Breakfast or Earl Grey to light herbal infusions like peppermint tea or chamomile.
 However, the best bagged teas are any type of tea that taste good to you!
-Because tea bags make whipping up a single cup of tea quick and easy, experiment with different, exciting blends such as a Raspberry Oolong by Shantea Thyme or this Ginger Mint Fusion Green Tea by Tanzania Tea Collection.
+Because tea bags make whipping up a single cup of tea quick and easy, experiment with different, exciting blends such as a Raspberry Oolong by Shantea Thyme.
 Or, you can even make your own tea bags out of your favorite loose leaf teas, and even mix and match them, with these biodegradable paper filters.

 HOW TO STEEP TEA BAGS

 The reason why tea bags sprung into popularity and were quickly adopted is that one seems to work for every tea drinking situation.
 No matter which cup you’re using, you can just plop in one tea bag and sip away without giving it a second thought.
 Even though tea bags are easy to use and significantly minimize clean-up, there are a few guidelines to keep in mind when steeping tea bags to make sure you’re getting the best cup of tea possible!